awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug related to an incorrect `last_error_timestamp` value in the `aurora_replica_status` table\.

 1. Fixed a bug to avoid populating shared buffers with blocks belonging to temporary objects\.
-These blocks correctly reside in backend local buffers\.
+These blocks correctly reside in PostgreSQL backend local buffers\.

 1. Changed the following extensions:
    + Updated `pg_hint_plan` to version 1\.3\.4\.
    + Added `plprofiler` version 4\.1\.
    + Added `pgTAP` version 1\.0\.0\.

-## Version 3\.0<a name="AuroraPostgreSQL.Updates.20180305.30"></a>
+## Version 3\.0, Compatible with PostgreSQL 11\.4<a name="AuroraPostgreSQL.Updates.20180305.30"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.4\.
 For more information about the improvements in release 11\.4, see [PostgreSQL Release 11\.4](https://www.postgresql.org/docs/11/release-11-4.html)\.